 What Is Not Considered a Financial Emergency?

+Now you know what a financial emergency is.
 There are some things, however, you might spend money on that don’t meet the strict definition of an emergency.
-If you’re curious about what kinds of situations may feel urgent but aren’t actually financial emergencies, here are some examples.
+Here are some examples of the kinds of situations that may feel necessary or urgent but aren’t actually financial emergencies.

 Taking a Vacation